michaelsbradleyjr/vps-setup/README.md

 # Lock down sshd

 My philosophy is that sshd on a single-tenant box should be locked down very tightly.
-As necessary, the configuration can then be relaxed.
+As necessary, the configuration can be relaxed.

-## Modify the server config file
+## Modify the SSH server config file

-Return to the root shell and open the config file for the ssh server:
+Return to the root shell and open the config file for the SSH server:

     $ exit
     # vim /etc/ssh/sshd_config
     ...

 I want to change and add to the defaults.
-What's suggested below is *not* a replacement for the contents of the `sshd_config` file but indicates *only* my typical changes or additions to the default settings:
+What's suggested below is *not* a replacement for the contents of the `sshd_config` file, but indicates *only* my typical changes or additions to the default settings:

     Port 12345
     PermitRootLogin no